iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___2.2.0/report.md

 > The app is the shats.
 Get people who know how to do it right.<br> :date: __2021-05-20 21:37:30__

 > Drained battery, when I uploadedy data after catching Covid no one got an alert.
 Does not work.<br> :date: __2021-05-20 21:18:06__

-> Um, this thing has never notified me and I've been in contact with several Covid cases.
-4 tests and lucky so far, but not because of this app.<br> :date: __2021-05-18 02:22:59__